hpcc-systems/pyhpcc/README.md

 ## For Contributors
 Contributions to PyHPCC are welcomed and encouraged.<br>
-For specific guidelines regarding contributions, please see [CONTRIBUTING.md](CONTRIBUTING.md).
+For specific contribution guidelines, please take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

 For more information about the package, please refer to the detailed documentation - https://upgraded-bassoon-daa9d010.pages.github.io/build/html/index.html